apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 After completing the configuration, execute the test run through Maven.

+    mvn clean verify

+It's also possible to execute multiple test suites in parallel by passing the `parallel-tests` property on the command line.
+The tests spend most of their time blocked on network I/O with the S3 service, so running in parallel tends to complete full test runs faster.

+    mvn -Dparallel-tests clean verify

+Some tests must run with exclusive access to the S3 bucket, so even with the `parallel-tests` property, several test suites will run in serial in a separate Maven execution step after the parallel tests.

+By default, `parallel-tests` runs 4 test suites concurrently.
+This can be tuned by passing the `testsThreadCount` property.

+    mvn -Dparallel-tests -DtestsThreadCount=8 clean verify

+To run just unit tests, which do not require S3 connectivity or AWS credentials, use any of the above invocations, but switch the goal to `test` instead of `verify`.

     mvn clean test

-It's also possible to execute multiple test suites in parallel by enabling the `parallel-tests` Maven profile.
-The tests spend most of their time blocked on network I/O with the S3 service, so running in parallel tends to complete full test runs faster.

-    mvn -Pparallel-tests clean test
+    mvn -Dparallel-tests clean test

-Some tests must run with exclusive access to the S3 bucket, so even with the `parallel-tests` profile enabled, several test suites will run in serial in a separate Maven execution step after the parallel tests.

-By default, the `parallel-tests` profile runs 4 test suites concurrently.
-This can be tuned by passing the `testsThreadCount` argument.

-    mvn -Pparallel-tests -DtestsThreadCount=8 clean test
+    mvn -Dparallel-tests -DtestsThreadCount=8 clean test

+To run only a specific named subset of tests, pass the `test` property for unit tests or the `it.test` property for integration tests.

+    mvn clean test -Dtest=TestS3AInputPolicies

+    mvn clean verify -Dit.test=ITestS3AFileContextStatistics

+    mvn clean verify -Dtest=TestS3A* -Dit.test=ITestS3A*

+Note that when running a specific subset of tests, the patterns passed in `test` and `it.test` override the configuration of which tests need to run in isolation in a separate serial phase (mentioned above).
+This can cause unpredictable results, so the recommendation is to avoid passing `parallel-tests` in combination with `test` or `it.test`.
+If you know that you are specifying only tests that can run safely in parallel, then it will work.
+For wide patterns, like `ITestS3A*` shown above, it may cause unpredictable test failures.

 ### Testing against different regions